 There are a number of input parameters required for the DECCW curves, such as the area of the floor of houses in the floodplain and level of flood awareness.
 The damage assessment adopted values within the recommended range specified by the DECCW guidelines.
-The average house size for Euroa was estimated at 200 m2.
+The average house size for Euroa was estimated at 200 m.
 This area reflects the ground floor only.

-Conservatively, the Effective Warning Time has been assumed to be zero as Euroa has a flow gauge on Seven Creek but no official warning system.
+Conservatively, the Effective Warning Time has been assumed to be zero.
 A long Effective Warning Time allows residents to prepare for flooding by moving valuable household contents (e.g. the placement of valuables on top of tables and benches).